Detailed guides to painful problems, treatments & more

 What should you do if you are accused of having unbalanced muscles?

-My opinion is that tinkering with your H:Q ratio is probably just another supposedly “advanced” method of injury prevention that hasn’t really panned out — a good example of the “correct exercise trap,” a rehab exercise that can’t actually fix a problem that doesn’t exist to begin with.
+My opinion is that tinkering with your H:Q ratio is probably just another supposedly “advanced” method of injury prevention that hasn’t really panned out — a good example of the “corrective exercise trap,” a rehab exercise that can’t actually fix a problem that doesn’t exist to begin with.
 It’s probably a great example of the “The Corrective Exercise Trap”.

 But that result from Lee et al. tames my cynicism a bit.
 Especially the part where a low ratio was actually much less of a risk factor than just straight up weakness.
 Having weak thighs might be an exception to the general rule that these biomechanical metrics are mostly bogus.